-The future of block trades in 2019 will be dictated by the health of the IPO market and the broader equity markets.
-If the equity markets, including the IPO market, continue to flourish like they did in the first 10 months of 2018, the number of block trades executed will continue to increase.
-In addition, if investors begin to worry about a drop in the market, we may see an increase in block trades as well prior to any significant stock drop.
-While the types of block trades and the substance may change over time, the key to execution will continue to be speed and efficiency.
+The future of block trades will be dictated by the health of the IPO market and the broader equity markets.
+The global COVID-19 pandemic has significantly affected the global economy, including the equity markets.
+As a result, there is a high degree of uncertainty about how the equity markets, including the IPO market, will perform for the duration of 2020.
+Despite the present market volatility, block trades will remain an attractive option to issuers and selling stockholders.
+In addition, while the types of block trades and the substance may change over time, the key to execution will continue to be speed and efficiency.